CSAFE-ISU/2019_bullet_scan_check/README.md

 #### GitHub

 This summer, you'll be using GitHub to keep track of code and other work you perform.
 Please [create a github account](https://github.com/join) if you don't already have one, and send your username to Susan so you can be added to the CSAFE group.
-[Here](https://www.elegantthemes.com/blog/resources/git-and-github-a-beginners-guide-for-complete-newbies) is a guide on git and GitHub that may answer a few of your questions - you're free to take a look if you want, otherwise, we'll talk about it when you get here.
+[Here](https://www.elegantthemes.com/blog/resources/git-and-github-a-beginners-guide-for-complete-newbies) is a guide on git and GitHub that may answer a few of your questions.

 #### Background Reading